Trans TV: Logos

 Former logo of Trans TV, used from November 10, 2001, until December 15, 2013, as on-air logo.

 From its founding until the logo change in 2013 (in which using the "Diamond A" logo that introduced in mid-2011), the Trans TV logo was originally a stylized rhombus (intended to be a diamond), with the inscription "TRANS" in the middle (in Optima typeface) and the letters T and V respectively in the top and bottom forming an isosceles right triangle.
+Other TV channels throughout Indonesia have used logos that share resemblances with Trans TV's old logo, such as TV Kutim, Bandung TV, and Sumut TV.

-The logo (above) became gray instead when used on-air, and it was the first Indonesian TV channel to use gray logos during commercial breaks.
-Trans TV placed its logo on the bottom-right corner and it was in color during news program Kupas Tuntas until 2005, since then, their logos have been always placed on the top-right.
+The logo (above) became grey instead when used on-air, and it was the first Indonesian TV channel to use grey logos permanently and continuously, especially during commercial breaks.
+This usage has been similarly followed by its competitors, and it has become the norm among national TV channels as of the 2010s to change their logos during breaks.
+Trans TV placed its logo on the bottom-right corner and it was in color during news program Kupas Tuntas until 2005, since then, their logos have been always placed on the top right position.

 On December 15, 2013, in conjunction with the 12th anniversary of Trans Media, the logos of Trans TV (and Trans7) went into total overhaul.
 No longer featuring a symbol, this logo only consists of the inscription "TRɅNSTV" (in Gotham typeface) with stylized A, of which that letter is (also) interpreted as a diamond (the "A diamond" has been introduced since mid 2011).